 I have found it very rewarding over they these years working with the students and honestly get as worked up on closing night as they do when the seniors realize that this is their last performance.

-play I was ever in was a tiny little production of The Pied Piper of Hamlin in first grade.
+The very first play I was ever in was a tiny little production of The Pied Piper of Hamlin in first grade.
 I was a member of the town council, and I remember feeling unhappy about the way I said my line.
 After that, I did plays in middle school, and was very interested in it, but I didn't really get a chance to do real theater until high school.

 I was mainly a performer all through high school and college, but whenever anyone needed someone to do sound (putting together sound effects or editing music or whatever), it seemed like I was always the only one who wanted to do it.
 Our high school administration considered our theater program an annoyance more than anything else, so everything was done on a shoestring, but it gave our theater group a lot of opportunity to improvise and do whatever we wanted.
 This feeling of doing something just for the love of it has stuck with me ever since.